cdomet-d/irc/bot/libs/curl/docs/libcurl/curl_easy_option_by_name.md

 # DESCRIPTION

 Given a **name**, this function returns a pointer to the *curl_easyoption* struct, holding information about the curl_easy_setopt(3) option using that name.
-The name should be specified without the `CURLOPT_` prefix and the name comparison is made case insensitive.
+The name should be specified without the "CURLOPT_" prefix and the name comparison is made case insensitive.

 If libcurl has no option with the given name, this function returns NULL.

-# %PROTOCOLS%

 # EXAMPLE